Billie Jo Spears: 1964–1973: Initial success

 Spears tried to find a recording contract after moving to Nashville.
 She first made several demonstration records with producer Pete Drake.
 In 1964, she secured a recording deal with United Artists Records.
 She cut several singles that were issued by United Artists but failed to become successful.
 Her producer at the time was Kelso Herston, who would move to Capitol Records.
 Believing in her musical abilities, he helped her switch to Capitol in 1968.
 Spears's first single for the label was the song "Harper Valley PTA".
-Released at the same time was a competing version by Jeannie C. Riley which became the commercially-successful version.
+Released at the same time was a competing version by Jeannie C. Riley which became the commercially successful version.
 Spears's next single, "He's Got More Love on His Little Finger", became her first to make the American Billboard country chart.
 It was followed later in the year by her debut studio album titled The Voice of Billie Jo Spears.

-Spears's next single release was 1969's "Mr. Walker, It's All Over".
+Spears' next single release was 1969's "Mr. Walker, It's All Over".
 Its musical style and lyrical themes were said to resemble that of "Harper Valley PTA".
 The song told the story of a New York City secretary who confronts her boss after facing sexual harassment in the work place.
 The song became Spears's commercial breakout, reaching the top five of the Billboard Hot Country Songs chart, the top 80 of the Billboard Hot 100 and the top ten of the Canadian RPM Country Tracks survey.
 Capitol then issued Spears's second studio album of the same name, which reached the Billboard Top Country Albums top 30.
 The disc featured several new recordings that followed similar storylines to her top ten single and included a cover of Tammy Wynette's "Stand by Your Man".